umddb/CMSC724-Spring16/Assignment3/README.md

 `val counts = textFile.flatMap(line => line.split(" ")).map(word => (word, 1)).reduceByKey((a, b)  => a + b)`

-The `flatmap` splits each line into words, and the following `map` and `reduce` basically do the word count (in a similar fashion to standard MapReduce wordcount -- see, e.g., [link](http://kickstarthadoop.blogspot.com/2011/04/word-count-hadoop-map-reduce-example.html).
+The `flatmap` splits each line into words, and the following `map` and `reduce` basically do the word count (in a similar fashion to standard MapReduce wordcount -- see, e.g., [link](http://kickstarthadoop.blogspot.com/2011/04/word-count-hadoop-map-reduce-example.html)).

 ### SimpleApp.scala

 The file `src/main/scala/SimpleApp.scala` contains the code to construct a few more RDDs (using the data files in the `Assignment3` directory), and some examples of operations on them.
 You can try running the code using `spark-shell` as above (cut-n-paste).
 Start with the code in the `main` function.

 You can also directly execute the file.
-For this, you must first assempt a jar file using `sbt package` command.
+For this, you must first assemble a jar file using `sbt package` command.
 Then the following command executes the Spark job in a local manner (a simple change to the command can do this on a cluster, assuming you have the cluster already running).

 `$SPARKHOME/bin/spark-submit --class "SimpleApp" --master "local[4]" target/scala-2.10/simple-project_2.10-1.0.jar`

-Copy the `log4j.properties` file to the SPARKHOME/conf directory to avoid spurious logging output.
+Copy the `log4j.properties` file to the $SPARKHOME/conf directory to avoid spurious logging output.